daily-co/react-native-daily-js-playground/README.md

 ### Server

-Follow the steps documented in [Building and running pluot-core locally](https://www.notion.so/dailyco/Building-and-running-pluot-core-locally-006e8192a7304fc6b0545c2e527f1aad).
+1. Follow the steps documented in [Building and running pluot-core locally](https://www.notion.so/dailyco/Building-and-running-pluot-core-locally-006e8192a7304fc6b0545c2e527f1aad).
+2. Follow the steps documented in [Making calls in SFU mode in your local dev environment](https://www.notion.so/dailyco/Making-calls-in-SFU-mode-in-your-local-dev-environment-66300270ce4f40a4aa0c72b58a7d11ea).

 ### Client